 AdC is an independent administrative agency whose purpose is to defend competition, to the benefit of citizens.
-For the fourth year in a row, it’s one of the top 20 Competition Authorities around the world.
+For the fifth year in a row, it’s one of the top 20 Competition Authorities around the world.

 Margarida Matos Rosa

 Maria João Melícias

 - Detect, investigate and sanction anti-competitive abuses or behaviors with a more substantial impact on households and businesses, notably cartels and other illicit practices among competitors;

 - Pursue the investigation of evidence of abuse and collusion in the digital environment, through the actions of the AdC's digital team, in close cooperation with other European authorities;

 - Contribute to the economic growth of the Portuguese economy, reinforcing efforts to include the competition dimension in the spectrum of public policies;

 - Intensify the contribution to the promotion of an open and competitive labor market, in which employers adopt an independent and competitive conduct, contributing to more opportunities for workers and innovation;

 - Consolidate internal procedures of checks and balances, ensuring a legally and economically robust performance;

 - Intensify initiatives to disseminate and communicate the benefits of competition to the AdC's stakeholders;